SpaceGameDev568/GoCleanYourComputer/README.md

 ### Disable Telemetry

-Disables the Windows "Phone Home" telemetry that sends private data about you to Microsoft so they can server you creepy personalized ads.
+Disables the Windows "Phone Home" telemetry that sends private data about you to Microsoft so they can serve you creepy personalized ads.

 ### Disable Bing Search Results